Selling Foreign Property: The Ultimate Guide for US Expats

 Common US tax treaties with other countries

-• Canada: The US has a tax treaty with Canada whose aim is to prevent double taxation.
-Unfortunately, because of the “Savings Clause,” which permits the US to tax its citizens as if the treaty did not exist, its benefits are significantly eroded.
+• Canada: The US has a tax treaty with Canada, the aim of which is to prevent double taxation.
+Unfortunately, the “Savings Clause” permits the US to tax its citizens as if the treaty did not exist, which significantly erodes its benefits.
 The solution is for American expats residing in Canada to take advantage of the Foreign Tax Credit.

 • Germany: At 48.1%, Germany has the second-highest tax rates (4) of all OECD countries—after Belgium’s 52.6%.
 There is a tax treaty between the US and Germany that spells out which taxes are to be paid and to whom.